Social and financial support for students

 Students with disabilities

 Students with disabilities can apply for financial aid and housing through the “Student Social File,” with no age limit.
 You receive 4 additional points to help you qualify for need-based financial aid.
-University dining halls and certain residence halls are accessible, and adapted housing is available upon request.
+University dining halls and some residence halls are accessible, and adapted housing is available upon request.